PrathamGhoshRoy/Titanic-MLfromDisaster/README.md

 # Titanic-MLfromDisaster
-A ML learning approach with increasing complexity.
+A ML learning project with increasing complexity.

 2 approaches.
 The second approach cultivated better results.